 OC6 (six person waka)

-Our OC6s are Tuhirangi and Mangoripi, which are the mahimahi design, and Mango Pare, which is the 1990 design.
-OC6 requires a qualified steerer
+Our OC6s are Tuhirangi and Mangoripi, which are the mahimahi design, Mango Pare, which is the 1990 design, and Nga Iti Tangata an individual cockpit design.
+OC6 require a qualified steerer.

 OC2 (two person waka)